harinderpal/Get-EC2-From-All-Regions/README.md

 # Get-EC2-From-All-Regions
-Find all EC2 instances in your account across all regions
+Find all EC2 instances in your account across all regions using python in lambda